 “Scout’s honor,” Deveron replied, holding up two fingers.
 “And I’m glad you don’t have to hate me too.”

 “Well, okay,” I shot back quickly.
 “But I’m not sure how Scout would know if you’re lying or not?”

 Snorting, Deveron started to say something else, but before he got anywhere, I saw Avalon approaching.
 She was already moving pretty easily on those crutches, and for a second I was distracted at the sight of how graceful she was even as she navigated her way across the sand.
 If it was me, I was pretty sure I’d already have managed to get both crutches stuck before falling on my face.
 And yes, I was including my control over sand in that assessment.
-I’d used them briefly when I was in middle school and I’d sprained my ankle pretty badly.
+I’d used them briefly when I’d sprained my ankle pretty badly in middle school.
 But, well, let’s just say I didn’t get the hang of them.

 “Chambers,” Avalon spoke up once she was close enough.
 As Deveron turned that way as well, she leaned on the crutches and dug through the pocket of her uniform jacket that she had yet to change out of before producing some kind of pendant on a chain.
 She tossed it toward me.
 “Congratulations.”